 That was what made his writing so special to me: complex knowledge, deep love, and true joy.
 You’re probably not surprised when I tell you that he was part of a global Indian film community, so much so that he has at least two extremely knowledgeable fanboys in India.
 Even if you’re well versed in Hindi movies, and especially if you aren’t, read Todd’s book Funky Bollywood on action films of the 70s and 80s, relating the films both intra- and internationally and to movies and music elsewhere.
 It is respectful, clever, thoughtful, and enthusiastic, just like Todd himself.

 “Somewhere in the no man’s land between Written On The Wind and War Of The Gargantuas lies the perfect film.”
 I have this written down.
-It’s something Todd said to me.
+It’s something Todd said to me when we were talking about movies.
 I don’t remember when or really the rest of the conversation, but I can recreate it well enough.
 And what I love about it is one of the things I love about Todd–the humor and the truth in the humor.
 I first met Todd through his blog, Die, Danger, Die, Die, Kill! in the mid to late 2000s.
 He invited me to write for him at 4DK.
 I invited him to write at the Gutter about War of the Gargantuas and his sweet story of singing, “The Words Get Stuck In My Throat” to his wife at their wedding.
 I talked with him and Tars Tarkas about space ladies on their podcast, Infernal Brains.
+I was honored when he asked me to be an advance reader for his first novel, Please Don’t Be Waiting For Me, and to write a blurb.
+I spent far too long writing and re-writing that blurb, because I wanted to do right by the book and Todd.
 Todd taught me a lot about world genre films and “bad” movies.
+He taught me a lot about writing, too.
 When a group of us got together as the Mysterious Order of the Skeleton Suit to promote our work, write about genre film and watch movies that were that hurt us, he helped me realize that every bad movie has a person it torments more than others.
 Sompote Sands’ Magic Lizard tasked Todd.
 And while it never hurt me quite like it hurt Todd, I am thinking of watching it again for him.

 Todd was hilarious, irreverent, sincere, gentle, fierce, passionate and inspirational all at the same time.
 I’ve been re-reading some of his writing and Todd still makes me burst out laughing.
 So much of my relationship with Todd was mediated through jokes, usually ridiculous and affectionate, sometimes serious, necessary jokes when things were hard or frightening.
+I made hard jokes when Todd dm’d me from the hospital waiting to find out results about his excruciating headache.
 I made the hardest jokes of my life when Todd was fighting cancer.
-Jokes I know must have seemed oblivious to the gravity of the situation to family and other friends who kindly sent more conventional concern and love.
+I found images of tokusatsu made science villains with partially metal skulls to send him as potential new looks going forward.
+When he shared a picture after his surgery, I drew a little portrait of him on a card and mailed it to him.
+I made jokes I know must have seemed oblivious to the gravity of the situation to family and other friends who kindly sent more conventional concern and love.
 But I made the jokes because I knew they were what Todd wanted from me, at least.
 They were what I could give him.
 I started to make one while writing this.
 I had a part where I noted that Todd was making me laugh from “beyond the grave!”
 And I knew he’d think it was hilarious.
 I could even hear him saying it.
 But I cut it because inappriopriateness aside, this isn’t for Todd.
 This is for all of us who were his friends, who are remembering him in our lives.
-Jokes were a bond of understood affection–a through line in our friendship.
+Jokes were a bond of understood affection and love–a through line in our friendship.
 There is not a good adult word for someone you like to play with–go back and forth with jokes, stories and ideas–but Todd was great to do that with.
 I loved joking and riffing on things with Todd.
 I loved talking with Todd about movies and hassling him as a listener when he was on his radio show, Pop Offensive.

 Todd made me want to be a better writer.
 Smarter, funnier, more daring in what I would put in a review–like his polls about “anipals” or challenges to recognize all the characters he posted in the sidebar of 4DK.
 They were not crucial pop culture knowledge, but that only made his challenge to name the characters and films more hilarious to me.
 I became a fan of the Subliminal Marmoset through him.
 I encountered Françoise Hardy, Jane Bond films, La Nave de Los Monstruos, “Mohabbat Hi Mohabbat Hai” and Vilma Santos’ Darna through him.
 Todd made me feel like maybe my own curiosity about and unironic love for wonders on the fringes of global popular art had a place online.
 After he smote cancer, I admired Todd’s determination to write the books he had in him and live his life the best and fullest way he could.
 Todd was talented, irreverent, passionate, always seeking out new things and always sharing what he had just watched, heard or learned.
+It’s hard to express how much happening across Die, Danger, Die, Die Kill! one day affected my life.
 I discovered so many films and so much music through Todd.
 I met so many people through him and made so many friends through him–including Keith and Beth.
 I laughed so much because of him.
 I’m so glad to have been his friend.
 And I’m going to miss him so fucking much.

 In his honor, let’s make some jokes.
 Let’s try listening to something new or watching some thing new or even writing something new—meeting art on its own terms without claiming it’s a “guilty pleasure” or “so bad it’s good.”
 Let’s find some wonders that are new to us and share them with the world.